SMI/SmiServices/.azure-pipelines/README.md

     -   https://developercommunity.visualstudio.com/content/problem/375679/pipeline-variable-incorrectly-inserts-single-quote.html

 -   Dealing with variables containing path separators across multiple platforms (i.e. Linux and Windows) can be tricky.
 Variables pre-defined by AP will have the correct separators for the current OS.
 When used in `Bash` tasks, it's safe enough for either OS to just use Linux (`/`) separators when combining paths, so long as they are always quoted.
 However, if the variable is also used as part of a cache `path`, it may need to be manually re-created with Windows-style (`\`) separators before use.

+-   The `##vso[task.setvariable variable=foo]bar` syntax requires that the variable name be lowercase.
+This is not documented explicitly but results in `command not found` errors if uppercase names are used.